 A recent book donation initiative run by Ceridian’s Black Employee Network to support an underserved community is the latest illustration of how we put diversity, equity, and inclusion into action.
 Learn why this act of community giving is especially relevant today.

 Global Head of Diversity, Equity, and Inclusion

 Do you know the name Carter G. Woodson?
-He may not be as recognizable as other notable Black history figures like Harriet Tubman, Dr. Martin Luther King Jr., or Rosa Parks.
+He may not be as recognisable as other notable Black history figures like Harriet Tubman, Dr. Martin Luther King Jr., or Rosa Parks.
 But his achievements are just as important – because without them, the stories of other Black trailblazers would not be as well known.

 A historian and author, Woodson was essential to developing the practice of teaching Black history in America and he is credited as being the father of Black History Month.
 And it is his legacy and commitment to telling overlooked and silenced stories that inspired Ceridian’s Black Employee Network, one of our nine employee resource groups (ERGs), in their latest effort to serve the underserved and put diversity, equity, and inclusion into action.

 Named after Carter G. Woodson, the Woodson African American Museum of Florida has been a staple in the St. Petersburg community since 2006.
 The museum and library are a haven filled with educational resources for people to learn about the significant contributions of African Americans.
 Its children’s library provides a variety of culturally and historically relevant material desperately needed in the underserved community where the library is located.

 To support the Woodson Museum’s mission for this library, Ceridian’s Black Employee Network kicked off a book drive in February in honor of Black History Month.
 Our goal was to provide culturally relevant books for underrepresented minority families.
 Wrapping up this initiative recently, we collected more than 200 children’s books to donate to the museum.